Here at Trainer Academy, we love providing insight and resources on the most tried and trusted certifications out there.

-Currently, the ACE Certified Health Coach cert is the only one on offer by a certifying agency.
+Currently, the ACE Certified Health Coach certification study program is the only one on offer by an NCCA-accredited agency.

-Because the activity and scope of practice of a health coach glides very close to standard medical practice, candidates are required to fulfill some relatively top tire prerequisites.
+Because the activity and scope of practice of a health coach come close to standard medical practice, candidates are required to fulfill some relatively top tire prerequisites.

 Not only will you require a college degree, but you will also need to have completed a National Board for Health and Wellness Coaches recognized program and logged at least two years of experience in the field.

 The free ACE study guide is a great way to start the process of acquiring a health coach certification without stress.

 You can use the free ACE practice exam tool to test your assimilation and retention level from time to time before the exam date.